 Surfers Paradise is known for its night-time entertainment – no matter what your preference you’ll find an option in the Surfers Paradise precinct.
 But you might not know that some of the Gold Coast’s best live original acts also tread the boards in bars and clubs here and that some of the City’s best talent can be found busking through the area.

 Hard Rock Café has long been home to live music and killer burgers.
 Friday nights usually mean local original and cover acts here and it’s family-friendly earlier in the night.
 Many of the bar’s staff also moonlight as rock stars when they’re not serving cocktails or ribs.

 Just across from Hard Rock Café on Cavill Avenue is elsewhere.
 This little establishment has played host to some of the world’s best live acts and DJs over its 10+ year history.

-Get up-to-date gig listings and information on all things ‘what’s on’ at events.destinationgoldcoast.com
+Get up to date gig listings and all things ‘what’s on’ at events.destinationgoldcoast.com

 Like this article?

 Subscribe to our email list below to receive holiday inspiration & exclusive deals straight to your inbox!